John Conry’s garden

 Garden Age: Native garden was installed in stages, beginning in 2002

-Seeking beauty and privacy, John transformed this corner lot.
-The crabgrass lawn that covered most of the garden was dug out by hand; with 95% of the lawn gone, only one small, remnant patch of grass remains.
+Showcase Feature Seeking beauty and privacy, John transformed this corner lot.
+The crabgrass lawn that covered most of the garden was dug out by hand.
 In place of the lawn John designed and installed a series of artful, interesting, and inviting spaces for people and wildlife alike.
-Plan to linger; you won’t want to hurry away from the serenity of this garden with its variety of welcoming seating areas.
-While he began planting with Mediterranean species, now John chooses only natives.
-Ice plant in the parking strip was removed in the last year and replaced with native bunchgrasses and other low-water native species.
+Shrubs, such as black and white sages, California lilac, and coyote brush anchor a series of small garden beds.
+Bush lupine rub shoulders with a variety of herbs and salad greens, which are planted in wine barrels.
+Concord, golden muscat, and flame grapevines line the back fence.
+Plan on lingering; you won’t want to hurry away from the serenity of this garden with its variety of welcoming benches, café tables, and love seats.
+Other Garden Attractions OLYMPUS DIGITAL CAMERA

 • Weeds are pulled by hand.